simon-oya/simon-oya.github.io/_pages/drawings.md

 Under construction...

-While I figure out how to display the images as a gallery, you can [download the images here](http://simon-oya.github.io/files/drawings.zip)
+While I figure out how to display the images as a gallery, you can [download the images here](http://simon-oya.github.io/files/drawings.zip) (right click, Save link as...)